 Let’s dive in and learn more about this hybrid workforce solution.

 What Is a Hybrid Workforce?

-As more and more companies embrace alternative approaches to work, they need flexible office setups that can accommodate different numbers of employees each day.
+As more employees and more companies embrace alternative approaches to work, they need flexible office setups that can accommodate different numbers of employees each day.
 The COVID-19 pandemic has shown us that workers don’t need to be in the office every single day to be effective.
 A hybrid workforce can include:

 - People who work in the office full-time

 - People who split their time between in-office and remote work